actris-cloudnet/cloudnetpy/docs/source/quickstart.rst

 --------------

 Processing of multi-channel HATPRO microwave radiometer (MWR) data is not part of CloudnetPy.
-Thus, site operators need to run custom processing software to retrieve integrated liquid water path (LWP) from raw HATPRO measurements.
+Thus, site operators need to run third-party processing software to retrieve integrated liquid water path (LWP) from raw HATPRO brightness temperature measurements.

-However, with a 94 GHz RPG cloud radar, a separate MWR instrument is not necessarely required.
-RPG radars contain single MWR channel providing a rough estimate of LWP, which can be used in CloudnetPy.
+However, with a 94 GHz RPG cloud radar, a separate MWR instrument is not necessarily required.
+RPG radars contain single MWR channel providing LWP measurements, which can be used in CloudnetPy.
 Nevertheless, it is always recommended to equip a measurement site with a dedicated multi-channel radiometer if possible.

 Model data
 ----------